Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 ## Server Behavior

-To prevent connection failure, it's critical that servers that implement the TLS extension in {{tls-extension}} always have a satisfactory proof to offer to clients.
+To prevent connection failure, it's critical that servers that implement the TLS extension in {{tls-extension}} always have satisfactory proof to offer to clients.
 Servers MUST implement the automatic refreshing of proofs and MUST implement automatic failover between multiple trusted Transparency Logs in the event that one is temporarily unavailable.